Skip to main content

 Have the professional theatre people noticed?
 I’m not sure it matters.
 Near as I can tell, we’ve improved our work because we chose to, because we realized we could be better and set our goals accordingly.
 And who says producing art can’t be fun?

 Twink Lynch devoted her life to community theatre and to serving as a mentor to both individuals and community theatres across the country.
 She helped shepherd the national organization's transition from American Community Theatre Association (ACTA) to AACT, served on the Board for six years, including a term as President and VP of Education and on AACT committees for an additional 19 years.
 Twink managed Topeka (KS) Civic Theatre for many years, retired, then came back during hard times and guided the theatre back to a stable organization.
 Her passion was such that she earned three degrees in theatre; it is said, she is the only person to earn a Ph.D. in Community Theatre Management.
-Twink shared her knowledge and experience through consulting and through her "Spotlight on Boards" column in AACT's newsletter, which she wrote for 14 years.
+Twink shared her knowledge and experience through consulting and through her "Spotlight on Boards" column in AACT's magazine, which she wrote for 14 years.
 In 2000, she edited her columns into a book, Boards in the Spotlight, the proceeds of which benefit AACT.
+A new edition is in the works.